-- 1. communicate legal and political information - 2. describe the principles of a liberal democracy - 3. describe and assess features and processes of Australia's Westminster parliamentary system of government - 4. describe and assess federal constitutional government in Australia - 5. describe issues of Aboriginal and Torres Strait Islander peoples in the Australian legal and political systems - 6. describe how statute and common law are made in Australia, the process of Australian law reform and assess interactions between parliament and courts as lawmakers - 7. describe the institutions of international law and how international law is made and enforced - 8. describe and evaluate Australia's criminal and civil justice system and dispute resolution system - 9. correctly use terms and concepts relevant to Australia's and to international legal and political systems - 10. apply research, time management, planning and negotiation strategies to a legal and political studies inquiry - 11. apply the principles of academic integrity and correctly use referencing (citation) methodology.
+- 1. communicate legal and political information - 2. describe the principles of a liberal democracy - 3. describe and assess features and processes of Australia's Westminster parliamentary system of government - 4. describe and assess federal constitutional government in Australia - 5. describe issues of Aboriginal and Torres Strait Islander peoples in the Australian legal and political systems - 6. describe how statute and common law are made in Australia, the process of Australian law reform and assess interactions between parliament and courts as lawmakers - 7. describe how international law differs from Australian law, and why international law is obeyed, and how it is enforced - 8. describe and evaluate Australia's criminal and civil justice system and dispute resolution system - 9. correctly use terms and concepts relevant to Australia's and to international legal and political systems - 10. apply research, time management, planning and negotiation strategies to a legal and political studies inquiry - 11. apply the principles of academic integrity and correctly use referencing (citation) methodology.